-Each program has a minimum and maximum class size but, depending on availability, multiple programs may be scheduled during one visit.
+Each program has a suggested minimum and maximum class size.
 The time required is dependent on whether the optional outdoor exploration component is included.

 Eat Like a Bear (Grades K-2, 15-40 students)Mimic how black bears forage for food and discover what bears in Maryland eat, how they are adapted to survive winter and their habitat requirements.
 Grades 1-2 will also consider how to avoid bear/human conflicts.
 (45-60 minutes).
 Further Details and Curriculum Alignments

-Bees at Home (Grades K, 1 & 3, 15-30 students)Discover how bees find food and survive and model bee nest building to learn about their lifecycle.
+Bee at Home (Grades K, 1 & 3, 15-30 students)Discover how bees find food and survive and model bee nest building to learn about their lifecycle.
 Using knowledge of habitat needs, students will investigate if their schoolyard would provide a good home for a bee.
 Grade 3 will also compare social (group-forming) and solitary bees.
 (45-60 minutes).
-Further Details and Curriculum Alignments

 Busy Bees (Grades 2-3, 15-35 students)Examine the interdependent relationship between Maryland’s native bees and flowers.
 Actively simulate pollination and when possible, observe real flowers within the schoolyard.
 Grade 3 will also compare social (group-forming) and solitary bees.
 (50-60 minutes).
 Further Details and Curriculum Alignments